Cayman Brac Travel Guide

 Cayman Brac © Lee Shoal

 Brac is the Gaelic word for bluff, and the island's bluff is on the eastern extremity where a sheer limestone cliff drops perilously into the sea.
 There is plenty to explore here, both on and offshore.
-Inland tropical plants bloom year-round and between the fruit trees and cacti stunning bird life is to be found including, if you are lucky, the rare Cayman Brac Parrot.
+Inland tropical plants bloom year-round and, between the fruit trees and cacti, visitors can observe stunning bird, including the rare Cayman Brac Parrot.

 Become our Cayman Brac Travel Expert